christophgil/ZIPsFS/INSTALL_FreeBSD.md

 ## TroubleShooting

-## Testing fuse-zip
+## Testing FUSE system

-We check whether it is possible to mount a zip file with fuse-zip as root and as a normal user.
+To test FUSE, we check whether it is possible to mount a zip file with fuse-zip.
+We can do this as root and as a normal user.
-It will be mounted on ~/mnt/zip.
-The content of the zip-file will be accessible from this mount point.
+The zip file will be mounted on ~/mnt/zip.
+The content of the zip-file will be accessible from this folder which acts as a mount point.

     mkdir -p ~/mnt/zip ~/test &&  zip -j ~/test/test.zip /etc/os-release &&  fuse-zip ~/test/test.zip ~/mnt/zip